Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 # TODO:
 - ".sent" files aren't generating automatically, it's caused by inability to get a link by sent file's ID (because Dispatch only returns ID of the channel but not ID of the message, and of course it doesn't contain a link in its properties, and message itself doesn't match with event information like filesize and sometimes filename);<br />
 - Fix the option for message sending before file sending, which sends messages omitting the markdown;<br />
 - Even though the part with loading elements to the panel is done asynchronously, visual freeze still happens (and it's random, most often after restarting Discord).
 Attempt at locating the issue with Performance debug haven't brought any result yet.
 Apparently the problem is related exclusively to large amount of files.
-Also after ~5 minutes time of Discord's work, the problem with freeze disappears.<br />
+Also after ~5 minutes time of Discord's work, the problem with freeze disappears;<br />
+- Add support for proportional scaling of **animated** files .png (.apng) and .webp (this task has low priority since Discord cannot properly display them at the moment).<br />